learn-co-students/ruby-objects-has-many-through-lab-v-000/README.md

 **The `Appointment` model:**

 * An appointment should be initialized with a date (as a string, like `"Monday, August 1st"`), and a doctor.
-The `#initialize` method should tell the new appointment that it belongs to the doctor passed in as an argument and tell the doctor that it now has this appointment in it's collection of appointments.
+The `#initialize` method should tell the new appointment that it belongs to the doctor passed in as an argument and tell the doctor that it now has this appointment in its collection of appointments.
 Use the `Doctor#add_appointment` method here.

 **The `Patient` model:**